In this Section -

 We offer our sincere condolences to his family and friends.

 At our Annual General Meeting in April, 2021 (held by Zoom because of Covid-19 health restrictions, which also prevented us from holding an AGM in 2020) Dr John Turpin was elected as President of the Friends of the National Collections of Ireland.
 He succeeds Dr Tom Ryan, RHA, who has retired.

-Dr Turpin attended the Courtauld Institute of Art, London, and was professor of the history of art at the National College of Art and Design, Dublin, from 1975 to 2005.
-He has published extensively on the history of Irish art and recently wrote the two volume History of the Royal Irish Academy.
+Dr Turpin attended the Courtauld Institute of Art, London, was appointed professor of the history of art at the National College of Art and Design, Dublin, in 1975 and was director of the college from 1989 to 1994.
+He has published extensively on the history of Irish art and recently wrote the two volume History of the Royal Hibernian Academy.
 He has served a previous term as president of the FNCI.